 University Handbook, Section B:

-B1 The chief administrative officer of the university is the president, who serves at the pleasure of the Board of Regents.
+B1 The chief administrative officer of Kansas State University is the President, who serves at the pleasure of the Kansas Board of Regents.
 The office of the President is the focal point for plans, policies, and operational decisions crucial to institutional progress.
 (See organizational chart, Appendix H.)

 B2 To fulfill the responsibilities for administration, the presidential offices include provost, two vice presidents, and other staff.

 B4 Vice President for Administration and Finance.
-Has responsibility for managing all of the university's business matters including affairs relating to travel, purchasing, grants and contracts, payroll, classified personnel, accounting, budgeting, information systems, parking operations, and financial operation of the auxiliary enterprises and for all physical facilities and related services, which include facilities planning, space allocation, construction and remodeling, buildings and utilities, grounds, custodial maintenance, central mail service, storeroom, car pool, police department, and public safety.
+Has responsibility for managing all of the university's business matters including affairs relating to travel, purchasing, grants and contracts, payroll, university support staff, accounting, budgeting, information systems, parking operations, and financial operation of the auxiliary enterprises and for all physical facilities and related services, which include facilities planning, space allocation, construction and remodeling, buildings and utilities, grounds, custodial maintenance, central mail service, storeroom, car pool, police department, and public safety.

 The Associate Vice President for Administration and Finance, the Associate Vice President for Facilities, the Assistant Vice President for University Police and Public Safety, the Director of Information Systems, the Director of the LASER Project, and the Director of Internal Auditing report to the Vice President for Administration and Finance.